bigchaindb/bigchaindb/docs/source/prod-node-depl-tplt/prov-one-m-aws.md

 We have an example Terraform configuration (set of files) to provision all the resources needed to run a one-machine BigchainDB node on AWS:

-* An instance on EC2
+* An instance on EC2 (based on an Ubuntu 14.04 AMI)
 * A security group
 * An EBS volume
 * An elastic IP address